Patient's Query

 Some of the skin procedures include:

-1) Chemical Peels: They are simple, superficial, time-efficient procedures.
-Done by a doctor once in 2 weeks for 3 to 6 sessions.
+1) Chemical peels: They are simple, superficial, time-efficient procedures.
+Done by a doctor once in two weeks for three to six sessions.

-2) PRP with Microneedling: It is also called a vampire facial.
-Can be done once a month and done by a doctor.
-They have great results but may need a month's gap for the healing of small wounds created during the procedure to happen.
+2) PRP with microneedling: It is also called a vampire facial.
+It can be done once a month and is done by a doctor.
+They have great results, but may need a month's gap for the healing of small wounds created during the procedure to happen.

-3) Botox Injections: They are used for moving wrinkles.
-Usually done once every 6 months.
+3) Botox injections: They are used to remove wrinkles.
+Usually done once every six months.

 4) Hydrafacials: They are the best pampering method for skin rejuvenation and tightening.